 Walgreens' monthly sales rise

-The drug store chain also added that total front-end sales increased 4.9% for the month as well.
+The drug store chain also reported that its same-store sales increased 0.4%.